-As a wholly owned subsidiary of Alpha Bank A.E. ("Alpha Bank" or the "Parent"), the Company has taken advantage of the exemption in IFRS 10 "Consolidated Financial Statements" and the Companies Act 2006 and has not prepared consolidated financial statements.
-Further details on the parent can be found in Note 35.
+The Company was a wholly owned subsidiary of Alpha Bank A.E.
+In April 2021, Alpha Bank A.E., underwent a demerger resulting in a holding Company, Alpha Services and Holdings S.A. having a full ownership of a new entity, Alpha Bank S.A. ("Alpha Bank" or the "Parent").
+Alpha Bank S.A has a 100% shareholding in ABL and produces financial statements available for public use in compliance with IFRS, in which subsidiaries are consolidated.
+The Company has taken advantage of the exemption in IFRS 10 "Consolidated Financial Statements" and the Companies Act 2006 and has not prepared consolidated financial statements.
+Further details on the parent can be found in Note 37.